logankeenan/george/readme.md

 button" or "email input field".
 Once these natural descriptions are established, the AI consistently identifies and interacts with the correct elements, regardless of underlying code changes.

-George runs all in an isolated Docker container with Firefox included by default - though custom Docker images can be used for specific needs.
+George runs all in an isolated Docker container - though custom Docker images can be used for specific needs.

 ### Example